az-data-guru/covid-19/README.md

 County reports of hospitalizations in Arizona due to COVID-19.
 Many counties are just beginning reporting hospitalizations as of April 6th, 2020, so this dataset is not as complete as the az_counties.csv cases dataset.
 Where counties broke down hospitalizations by age teh dataset does so as well.

+This project is attributable to ABC 15 Phoenix.